What is the link between physical and mental health?

-Our bodies and minds are linked more than we probably even know currently.
+Our bodies and minds are connected more than we probably even know currently.
 But so much science exists to support this, that we can no longer deny it.

 They are like siblings.
 Definitely related by both nature and nurture.
 The best of friends, and the most bitter rivals.
 They bicker.
 They stab each other in the back.
 And if we work hard and are lucky, they perform a beautiful symbiotic dance.